|

 and near ruination he faced from American mediators -- stepped forward to

+defend them.
 Many stories have been told of Lafitte.
 To quote author Jack C. Ramsay,

 Jr. from his excellent and concise Jean Lafitte, Prince of Pirates,